GEO

 I also check Search Console for those same queries and pages, but only as supporting evidence.
 It helps you spot direction, not isolate AI Overview performance cleanly on its own.

-2. What to review across tracked queries:
+2. Five views to break AIO presence down across your tracked queries:

 • Percentage of tracked keywords triggering AI Overviews